hmrc/income-tax-mtd-changelog/README.md

 #### individuals-business-eops-api

-The following changes are now available in production:
+The following changes are now available in Production:

 * An error response status code is corrected from 403 to 400 for `Submit End of Period Statement for a Business` `v2.0`

 #### individuals-charges-api

-The following changes are now available in production:
+The following changes are now available in Production:

 * Updated endpoint `Delete Pension Charges`
     * New error `RULE_TAX_YEAR_NOT_SUPPORTED` added